Ethan-s-Team-314/Team-Organization-and-Charter/docs/Ideation and Concept Generation.md

 If deviations from our initial concept occurred, they were driven by insights gained from testing, research, and expert recommendations.

 ---
+How this process Affected the decision making process to create an AC system
+---
+After going through the design process, we encountered several challenges that required us to deviate from our initial ideas.
+We had to adapt our approach to ensure the system met all requirements, considering the new information that emerged along the way.

+We incorporated strong ideas, such as implementing a temperature sensor, which is a versatile component that fulfills multiple class requirements and serves a wide range of purposes.
+Conversely, we eliminated ineffective elements, such as the sensor's voltage regulator and the decision to hand-solder components like the PIC and ESP, as these led to numerous complications.

+Our goal was to develop a highly interactive system, which is why we integrated an MQTT server for data processing.
+This allowed us to track temperature and motor status, similar to how the HMI system functioned.
+Additionally, we pursued an ambitious approach by creating an app that enables remote motor control while providing real-time temperature feedback based on motor status.

+The concept behind our project was to transition agricultural temperature and filtering systems into a sensor- and actuator-controlled traditional AC system.
+When the system detects a high temperature, the actuator reverses, permitting chilled water to flow past it and into the cooling system, effectively lowering the room’s temperature.
+In a real-world implementation, chilled water would need to be actively circulated, but our system focuses on controlling that process efficiently.

 Video Presentation
 ---